The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Results

 \subsection{The Problem Space}

 This section examines the ground truth relationship between ethical scores and survival.
 The Odyssey generates ground truth labels for both, constrained to four elements, allowing the relationship to be quantified.
-Understanding this relationship at each game stage contextualizes genome analysis.
 Table~\ref{tab:ethics_scores_comparison} presents the results.

-In the first 500 scenarios (\(danger = 2\)), ethical behavior strongly correlated with survival, supported by a high positive t-statistic and significant p-value.
-NEAT iteration 1 consistently favored ethical behavior.
-In phase two (\(danger = 5\)), this correlation disappeared, as indicated by a high p-value and overlapping survival-death distributions.
-By phase three (\(danger = 8\)), ethics was negatively correlated with survival—lower ethics scores characterized survivors, while higher scores were linked to death.
-A highly significant p-value confirms this reversal.

-With structured ground-truth labels in a controlled environment, this progression contextualizes the model’s adaptation to shifting ethics-survival dynamics.
-The strategies explored by genomes during NEAT provide insight into how changing simulation dynamics influenced the ethical consequences of the agent's decision-making and why fitness failed to correlate with ethics.

-Table~\ref{tab:neat_correlation} presents Pearson correlation coefficients between fitness and ethical scores across NEAT iterations.
-Despite a highly correlated problem space, fitness and ethical scores remained uncorrelated, with correlation coefficients of \(-0.0262\), \(0.0257\), and \(0.0314\) across iterations 1, 2, and 3, respectively.
-The corresponding p-values (\(1.38 \times 10^{-1}\), \(1.46 \times 10^{-1}\), and \(7.60 \times 10^{-2}\)) indicate no statistically significant relationship, suggesting that the genomes explored the space independently of ethical considerations.
-This reinforces that a well-structured problem space, where ethics strongly correlates with survival, does not necessarily shape agent strategy.
-Instead, agents optimized for fitness without internalizing the ethical-survival relationship, highlighting the distinction between environmental constraints and learned behaviors.